CarCareTruth Score

 Yes, with the right technique.
 Squeeze the cleaner onto a microfiber cloth first, then work it into the seat rather than applying directly, which prevents liquid from pooling in the perforations.
 The squeeze-bottle format makes amount control easier than a trigger spray.
 Community threads consistently report safe use on perforated automotive leather when the product is applied via cloth and wiped promptly.

 For fresh, light denim transfer it helps with moderate agitation, but set-in dye transfer that has been sitting for weeks is outside this cleaner's reliable scope.
 Community reports document that several passes may be needed and that a dedicated foaming leather cleaner is more effective for heavy staining.
-Use this product for regular maintenance to keep body oils and grime from becoming set-in in the first place.
+Use this product for regular maintenance to keep body oils and grime from becoming set-in the first place.

 The SDS §9 lists pH 6 to 8, which spans mildly acidic to mildly alkaline.
 Leather's natural pH sits around 4.5 to 5.0, so the upper bound of 8.0 is at the edge of the ideal working range.
 In practice the near-neutral formula cleans finished automotive leather without a documented pattern of drying or color lift, but it should be used as directed and not left to dwell on the surface for long periods.